Skip to main content

 Is ChatGPT safe

 For many, artificial intelligence was a somewhat theoretical concept until OpenAI introduced ChatGPT.
-Released at the end of 2022, it needed only five days to surpass 1 million users.
-Within a year, over 180 million people around the globe now use this chatbot.
-For sure, plenty of people registered on openai.com simply out of curiosity.
-However, the number of ChatGPT daily users for private and work purposes is growing exponentially.
+Released at the end of 2022, it needed only 5 days to surpass 1 million users.
+Now, over 180 million people around the globe use this chatbot.
+Undoubtedly, plenty of people registered on openai.com simply out of curiosity.
+However, the number of people using ChatGPT daily for personal and professional purposes is growing exponentially.

-Usually, it’s the OpenAI tool answering our queries, but let’s do things differently today and actually ask ourselves two fundamental questions: “How does ChatGPT work?” and “Is ChatGPT safe to use?”
+Usually, it's the OpenAI tool answering our queries, but today, let's do things differently and ask ourselves two fundamental questions: “How does ChatGPT work?” and “Is ChatGPT safe to use?”

 ChatGPT security concerns

-ChatGPT can produce many lines of code at a speed humans can only dream of.
-No wonder it became an everyday tool for many programmers, hackers included.
-The chatbot can generate code to create malware or detailed instructions on how to hack a computer, which, combined with dark web forums and programming skills, may be a powerful weapon in the hands of cybercriminals.
+• Misuse.
+This artificial intelligence tool can produce large amounts of code at a speed humans can only dream of.
+No wonder it’s become an everyday tool for many programmers, hackers included.
+This raises the risk that the chatbot could be used to create malware or provide detailed instructions on how to hack a computer.
+Combined with dark web forums and programming skills, this could be a powerful weapon in the hands of cybercriminals.

-ChatGPT is trained with vast amounts of data, including books, articles, and websites, and it reflects the opinions shared by the authors.
-It can generate text containing false or misleading information that may lead to prejudice and bias.
-In times of “fake news,” it’s vital to cross-check data.
+• Spreading misinformation.
+ChatGPT, like other AI tools, is trained on vast amounts of data, including books, articles, and websites.
+It reflects the opinions of the authors of that data.
+It can generate text containing false or misleading information that may perpetuate prejudice and bias.
+In times of “fake news,” it's vital to cross-check data.
 ChatGPT is no exception.

 ChatGPT security measures